 MVP stands for Minimum Viable Product.
 It is a working model of the idea that helps entrepreneurs to collect maximum learning about customers with minimal effort.

-In other words, it is a dry run of the idea that helps test waters and measure market feasibility.
-In the due process, it also helps understand more about customers, their wants and their pain areas by exerting minimal effort.
+In other words, it is a dry run of the idea that helps test the waters and measure market feasibility.
+In the due process, it also helps understand more about customers, their wants, and their pain areas by exerting minimal effort.

-In a way, an MVP helps entrepreneurs to gain some amount of certainty that their idea if a feasible one before heading to the uncertain market.
+In a way, an MVP helps entrepreneurs to gain some amount of certainty that their idea is a feasible one before heading to the uncertain market.